-For Law Day 2016, the NHBA LRE program encourages attorney presenters to bring When Love Hurts, a program that educates students about dating violence and helps them identify dating violence in their relationships, or a topic of your choice to classrooms across the state.
+For Law Day 2016, on May 6, the NHBA LRE program encourages attorney presenters to bring When Love Hurts, a program that educates students about dating violence and helps them identify dating violence in their relationships, or a topic of your choice to classrooms across the state.

 The ABA Division for Public Education has created materials for recognizing the 50th anniversary of perhaps the nation's best-known U.S. Supreme Court case, Miranda v.
 Arizona on Law Day.
-Learn more on the ABA website.
+Resources.

 We the People: Project Citizen promotes competent and responsible participation in state and local government.
 It actively engages students in learning how to monitor and influence public policy and encourages civic participation among students, their parents, and members of the community.

 As a class project, students work together to identify and study a public policy issue, eventually developing an action plan for implementing their policy.
 The final product is a portfolio displaying each group's work.

 In a culminating activity, the class presents its portfolio in a simulated legislative hearing, demonstrating their knowledge and understanding of how public policy is formulated.
 Teachers are encouraged to hold hearings in the classroom or community setting.

 If you are interested in using this program in the classroom, please e-mail Law Related Education Coordinator, Robin E. Knippers for curriculum materials, or call her at 603-715-3259.